 • Fix an incorrectly configured IP address

-• Use a router which is providing unusable IP addresses
+• Use a router that provides unusable IP addresses

 • Two devices on your network share the same IP address